 - A. Definition: Reduction of the number of days a student has been alternatively placed through School Board action. - B. Conditions: The student must remain alternatively placed for a period no less than the remainder of the grading period in which the offense occurred plus one additional grading period.
 The school board must approve the action to return the student to the school site.
-Approval of an Early Termination of Alternative Placement is contingent upon criteria set forth in the "Procedures" section. - C. Procedures: To be considered for Early Termination the following procedures must be followed - 1.
-If the student is enrolled at the Learning Academy of Santa Rosa, the district will request a report evaluating the student in three areas: Attendance, Behavior, and Grades. - 2.
+Approval of an Early Termination of Alternative Placement is contingent upon criteria set forth in the "Procedures" section. - C. Procedures: To be considered for Early Termination the following procedures must be followed: - 1.
+If the student is enrolled at the Learning Academy of Santa Rosa, the District will request a report evaluating the student in three areas: Attendance, Behavior, and Grades. - 2.
 The student must receive a good evaluation in all three areas (attendance, behavior and grades). - 3.
 The student must also have the Director of the Learning Academy recommend an early termination for the student's placement. - 4.
 In addition, the student must not have any arrests, charges, or pending court action. - 5.
-In addition, the principal of the school in which the offense occurred must agree to allow a recommendation of early termination as well as allow the student to return to the school.
-If the student has moved or has matriculated to another school (due to promotional requirements), the principal of the school in which the offense occurred as well as the receiving school's principal must both agree to an early termination recommendation. - 6.
-Once the principal (s) have agreed to an early termination based upon the student's evaluation then the grade level director will petition the School Board for an Early Termination of Alternative Placement for the student. - 7.
+In addition, the Principal of the school in which the offense occurred must agree to allow a recommendation of early termination as well as allow the student to return to the school.
+If the student has moved or has matriculated to another school (due to promotional requirements), the Principal of the school in which the offense occurred as well as the receiving school's Principal must both agree to an early termination recommendation. - 6.
+Once the Principal (s) have agreed to an early termination based upon the student's evaluation then the grade level director will petition the School Board for an Early Termination of Alternative Placement for the student. - 7.
 If the student is not enrolled in the Learning Academy then it is incumbent upon the parent/guardian of the student to provide the Grade Level Director the following information for consideration of an early termination: transcript of grades, letter of character reference from a non-family member, and a letter of apology from the student regarding his/her offense and future actions.
-The principal of the school in which the offense occurred and the principal of the receiving school (if different) must agree to consideration of early termination as well as receiving the student into the school.
-Once the principal (s) have agreed to an early termination based upon the student's evaluation then the grade level director will petition the School Board for an Early Termination of Alternative Placement for the student. - 8.
-If the student receives an Early Termination of Alternative Placement from the School Board, the student and parents must meet with the Principal or his/her designee to enact a contract for the student's return to the school. - 9.
-Depending on the date a student receives an early termination, the school may recommend a delay in returning to the school due to the school calendar and what is academically in the best interest of the student.
+The Principal of the school in which the offense occurred and the Principal of the receiving school (if different) must agree to consideration of early termination as well as receiving the student into the school.
+Once the Principal (s) have agreed to an early termination based upon the student's evaluation then the Grade Level Director will petition the School Board for an Early Termination of Alternative Placement for the student. - 8.
+If the student receives an Early Termination of Alternative Placement from the School Board, the student and parents must meet with the Principal or his/her designee to enact a contract for the student's return to the school.